Ensuring that the workers who handle your machining equipment can use it efficiently, effectively, and safely is crucial.

 Consider the equipment

-Whether you have purchased your tools new or snapped them up from a machine sale, you need to make sure that any employees who will be harnessing them are trained in the specific use of the equipment in question.
+Whether you have purchased your tools new or acquired them from a machine sale, you need to ensure that any employees who will be using them are trained in the specific use of the equipment in question.

-While machining skills are transferable to an extent, there are quirks and features of individual units that need to be considered and encompassed by training.
-It is not enough to assume that just because a team member knows how to use a particular make and model of a lathe, they will be adept in the deployment of a milling machine, metal press, or equivalent piece of equipment.
+While machining skills are transferable to some extent, there are quirks and features of individual units that need to be considered and incorporated into training.
+It is not enough to assume that just because a team member knows how to use a particular make and model of a lathe, they will be adept at operating a milling machine, metal press, or equivalent piece of equipment.

 Prioritize safety

-With workplace accidents on the rise, it has never been more important for business owners to take safety seriously.
-This is especially applicable if you run a workshop or other manufacturing business where machining takes place since the age of CNC tools and increased automation can breed complacency when it comes to safety.
+With workplace accidents on the rise, it has never been more crucial for business owners to prioritise safety.
+This is especially applicable if you run a workshop or other manufacturing business where machining takes place, as the widespread adoption of CNC tools and increased automation can breed complacency when it comes to safety.

-Just because operators are not always required to get as up close and personal with the equipment they use as in bygone decades, you should not neglect the need to train every employee in line with current safety standards.
+Just because operators are not always required to get as close to the equipment they use as in bygone decades, you should not neglect the need to train every employee in line with current safety standards.

-This is not just about protecting permanent members of the working staff, but also any other site visitors.
-You must also do your bit by supplying adequate PPE for those workers and visitors who need it.
+This is not just about protecting permanent staff members, but also any other site visitors.
+You must also do your part by providing adequate PPE for those workers and visitors who require it.

 Check accreditation